 It is common for us all, entrepreneurs included, to draw comparisons (often frustrated and unhealthy ones) with other apparently more successful individuals and businesses.
 If you find yourself in that situation, it’s wise to:

 Recognise that what works for one person may not work for another.
 Entrepreneurs like Richard Branson deserve respect but their highly quotable anecdotes are seized upon by many entrepreneurs as guaranteed formulas for success.
 For every Richard Branson, there are one thousand wannabes who tried to copy him and failed.

-Be highly sceptical of individual ‘gurus’ and books, podcasts or other resources that appear to give you the ‘answer’ or ‘secret formula’ for achieving wealth, success and happiness.
-Naivety or snake oil?
-You decide.
+Be highly sceptical of individual gurus and books, podcasts or other resources that appear to give you the ‘answer’ or ‘secret formula’ for achieving wealth, success and happiness.

 Recognise that entrepreneurship is complex and luck plays a huge role in success.
 The path to success is always obvious in hindsight.
 It is well recognised that successful people often fall foul of the narrative fallacy, overplaying the role that skill had in their success and underplaying the role of luck.
 For more on this read Howard Marks & Nassim Taleb on the role of luck & randomness.

 Heed the advice of this Harvard Business Review article Stop Reading Lists of Things Successful People Do, which are “potentially harmful to decision makers, managers, and entrepreneurs.”
 What do the most successful people do before breakfast?
 They don’t read books about What the Most Successful People Do Before Breakfast (Amazon UK, US)!

 Also heed the advice of David Mcraney, from the You Are Not So Smart blog: